TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/OpcodeCache/Index.rst

 (!)
 This issue applies to CLI scheduler tasks.

 (!)
-Using ApcBackend, WincacheBackend, XcacheBackend as caching backend in your TYPO3 CMS installation will lead to the same problem.
+Using ApcBackend, XcacheBackend or the deprecated WincacheBackend as caching backend in your TYPO3 CMS installation will lead to the same problem.
 You can't change the data from the website.

+.. deprecated:: 11.4
+   The Caching framework backend implementation :php:`TYPO3\CMS\Core\Cache\Backend\WincacheBackend` is not maintained since Microsoft dropped its support.
+Affected instances could switch to ApcuBackend if the apcu PHP module is loaded, or alternatively to some other backend like RedisBackend, MemcachedBackend or Typo3DatabaseBackend, depending on the specific cache size and usage characteristics.

 Using PHP code on an NFS share
 ------------------------------